cnlohr/ch32v003fun/README.md

 ## VSCode + PlatformIO

+Note: This is genearlly used for CI on this repo.
+However, note that this is **not** the path that allows for debugging on Windows.

 This project can also be built, uploaded and debugged with VSCode and the PlatformIO extension.
 Simply clone and open this project in VSCode and have the PlatformIO extension installed.

 See [here](https://github.com/Community-PIO-CH32V/platform-ch32v) for further details.